-If your senior dog has begun exhibiting a bluish, hazy tint in its eyes this may be a common sign of aging.
-This condition is called Nuclear Sclerosis and while it is pretty common in geriatric dogs, it is always recommended to have a veterinarian or opthamologist assess the eyes to rule out other possible and more serious eye disorders.
+If your senior dog has begun exhibiting a bluish, hazy tint in its eyes, this may be a common sign of aging.
+This condition is called nuclear sclerosis, and while it is pretty common in geriatric dogs, it is always recommended to have a veterinarian or ophthalmologist assess the eyes to rule out other possible and more serious eye disorders.

-Nuclear Sclerosis is also know as Lenticular Sclerosis.
-It typically affects the area covering the dog's pupil and tends to affects both eyes.
-It does not however interfere with the dog's vision and therefore, the dog will likely not bump into objects or get startled when you approach him and pet him as dogs that have vision problems.
+Nuclear sclerosis is also known as lenticular sclerosis.
+It typically affects the area covering the dog's pupil and tends to affect both eyes.
+It does not, however, interfere with the dog's vision, and therefore, the dog will likely not bump into objects or get startled when you approach him and pet him as dogs that have vision problems.

-Nuclear Sclerosis generally affects dogs over 7 years old, however the symptoms may become visible until only some time later.
-The cause of the cloudy appearance is due to the fact that as the pet ages its lens become denser and harder, therefore begin exhibiting symptoms of deterioration which causes the visible haziness.
+Nuclear sclerosis generally affects dogs over seven years old; however, the symptoms may become visible until only sometime later.
+The cause of the cloudy appearance is due to the fact that as the pet ages, its lens becomes denser and harder; they, therefore, begin exhibiting symptoms of deterioration that causes the visible haziness.

-The lens of a dog with healthy normal eyes will exhibit a greenish tint when shined upon with a flashlight in a dark room (reflection from the tapetum), whereas the lens of a dog with cataracts are too dense and therefore, the light will not be able to go through the retina and cause this normal refection..
+The lens of a dog with healthy normal eyes will exhibit a greenish tint when shined with a flashlight in a dark room (reflection from the tapetum), whereas the lens of a dog with cataracts is too dense, and therefore, the light will not be able to go through the retina and cause this normal refection.

-Nuclear Sclerosis does not require any treatment.
-Vision is not affected until the dog grows older and there may be signs of blurred vision.
-Cataracts on the other hand, requires surgery to remove the cataracts and prevent blindness.
+Nuclear sclerosis does not require any treatment.
+Vision is not affected until the dog grows older, and there may be signs of blurred vision.
+Cataracts, on the other hand, require surgery to remove them and prevent blindness.

-While gender or breed seem to not play a particular role in the development of this condition, it appears however, that exposure to sun rays may increase or expedite the occurrence.
-Nuclear Sclerosis ultimatelt, cannot be prevented as it is a pretty normal sign of aging.
+While gender or breed seems to not play a particular role in the development of this condition, it appears that exposure to sun rays may increase or expedite the occurrence.
+Nuclear sclerosis ultimately cannot be prevented as it is a pretty normal sign of aging.